openharmony/docs/en/application-dev/reference/apis-avcodec-kit/_codec_base.md

 If enabled, the input and output data held by the video encoder or decoder does not exceed the amount required by the codec standard.

-This key is optional and used only in the configuration phase of video encoding.
+This key is optional and used only in the configuration phase.

 **System capability**: SystemCapability.Multimedia.Media.CodecBase